 Outside of London, the quickest performing markets are East Anglia and Wales, where the average is five weeks.
 The South West has an average of six weeks, followed by the East Midlands on seven, before the West Midlands and the North West, which have an average of eight weeks.
 The region in which it takes the longest to sell a house is the North East, where property sellers can expect to wait an average of ten weeks before they can exchange a contract for the sale.

-Although there’s no set answer to how long does it take to sell a house, the price has a huge part to play in the length of time any house spends on the market.
+Although there’s no set answer for how long it takes, the price has a huge part to play in the length of time any house spends on the market.
 It may seem obvious that houses that are valued fairly have a better chance of selling than those which aren’t, and simple logic will tell you that overpriced houses will spend a lot longer on the market thanks to the price tag putting off potential buyers.
-You can get a good idea of how much a property may be worth if you look at recently sold prices on your street, and take the condition of your property into consideration.
+You can get a good idea of how much a property may be worth if you look at recently sold prices on your street.
 It’s always best to get your house valued by a property market expert.

 An expert will be able to take fluctuations in the market into consideration and will perhaps notice unique selling points of your home that you’ve overlooked.
 They will also ensure the valuation of your property is a fair reflection of how much it’s actually worth, meaning it will help you avoid having your property on the market for an extended period of time.

 One aspect you do have control over when it comes to wanting to sell your home is the condition.
-Whilst it’s true that there are a small number of buyers who are after a project, most prospective buyers lead busy lives and want a house they can feel at home in right away.
 A home that is well decorated and uncluttered, as well as clean, will be a lot more appealing to buyers, so it should come as no surprise that a house in good condition generally takes fewer days to sell.
 Property buyers like to imagine themselves living in the house when they come to view it, and lots of clutter and poor decorating can stop them from being able to do that, making it hard for them to notice the selling points of your house.

 When choosing a house, a homebuyer is highly likely to examine the integrity and structure of a property.
 If they notice any major damage or see any elements that are deteriorating such as the walls, doors, carpets and ceilings, they’re going to start doing sums in their head as to how much extra getting those issues is going to cost.